 #3 – Suspension Training Plank Exercise

 There are two things that often happen here; the suspension trainer being too high up so the individual is at too steep of a slope, and that steep of a slope is putting unnecessary stress and strain on the shoulder and on that AC joint.
-You want to make sure that the length allows you to go into a good plank position.
+You want to make sure that the length allows you to get into a good plank position.

 Suspension Training Plank Exercise (wrong position)

 You are supposed to be tight in that core, tight in the glutes, and be solid through that mid-back, core, and glute area.